WaiChen04/Code-Snippet/README.md

 **MusicPlaylist:** An ArrayList to hold all the playlists in a library and a Circular Linked List to hold all the songs in a playlist.

-**RisingTides:** Uses an Weighted UnionFind algorithm to simulate floods on a terrain.
+**RisingTides:** Uses a Weighted UnionFind algorithm to simulate floods on a terrain.

-**HungerGames:**  Implements a Binary Search Tree to simulate picking people for the Hunger Games and duels that occurs during the Hunger Games.
+**HungerGames:**  Implements a Binary Search Tree to simulate picking people for the Hunger Games and duels that occur during the Hunger Games.

 **RUHungry:** Uses hashtables to keep tracks of the menu, stock, transactions of a restaurant.